wp-plugins/pinterest-block/readme.txt

 = Follow Button Features: =

-* Simply drag the widget to your sidebar, enter your Pinterest username, and it works!
+* Simply drag the widget to your sidebar, enter your Pinterest Username, and voila!
 * Select from any of the four official Follow button images from Pinterest
 * Optionally align (float) the button left, right or centered